KyleWilliford/widgets/README.md

 - Cache enum values on front end after first call
 - Tell the user if their input is invalid or will be truncated
 - Reduce the overall frequency of refresh/update calls on the front end.
+- Support adding new finishes, sizes, types
+- Support adding new attributes for products
+- Bulk operations (bulk update multiple orders, for example)